20 Signs That A Woman Has Not Been Sexually Active

 Sexually transmitted infections (STIs) are infections that are transmitted through sexual contact.
 Women who have never had sex are unlikely to have contracted any STIs.

-Therefore, the absence of STIs can be a sign that a woman has not been sexually active.
+Therefore, the absence of STIs can indicate that a woman has not been sexually active.

 4. Lack of Sexual Experience: